-The Vedic seers, inspired by the hamsa’s serene comportment, described the radiant and solitary swan as the sun, floating gently across the blue sky.
+The swan has captured the imagination of Indian sages and poets for centuries.
+The Sanskrit word for “swan" is hamsa.
+Inspired by the hamsa’s serene comportment, the Vedic seers described the radiant and solitary swan as the sun, moving gently across the blue sky.
 Many centuries later, the mystery and grace of the hamsa also spoke to the enlightened teachers of the Upanishads, who identified the swan with the individual soul.
-They based this connection on the natural congruity of the swan’s movements: just as the hamsa perennially migrates, gracefully taking flight from one abode and alighting in another, the individual soul moves from body to body in the course of many lifetimes.
+They based this connection on the natural congruity of the swan’s movements: just as the hamsa perennially migrates, gracefully taking flight from one abode and alighting in another, so the individual soul moves from body to body in the course of its various lifetimes.

 Paramahamsa, which means “supreme swan,” is another name for an enlightened being who can discern the all-pervasive and eternal Self amidst the ephemeral flow of worldly existence.
 Gurumayi, the Siddha Yoga Guru, is a paramahamsa who is dedicated to teaching the liberating awareness of viveka to seekers of the Truth.